 Will add more workload to your HR and payroll teams

-Will likely come with a higher starting salary rate
+Likely come with a higher starting salary rate

 Will be less dependable in a crunch due to outside influences